blittable/rustup/lesson_one/README.md

-# Lesson One: Setup and Calling a Function
+# Lesson One: Setup and returning a string

 ## Objectives